 Free download DVD ripper for Mac, click "DVD Disc" to import the DVD movie you want to rip.

 Step 2: Choose Output Video Format.

 Select the output format as you desire from the pop-down box.
-Compared with VLC, the DVD ripper for Mac provides you direct output formats.
-You can choose to convert DVD to MP4, MOV, iTunes, etc.
+Compared with VLC, the DVD ripper for Mac provides you with direct output formats.
+You can choose to convert DVDs to MP4, MOV, iTunes, etc.

 Step 3: Press the "RUN" Button.

 Click "RUN" to start ripping DVD on your Mac computer.